 A helpful tip would be to sprinkle baking soda over the entire mattress surface just before you vacuum.
 This will remove any odors from bodily fluids, and clump together with dead skin cells to make it easier for you to vacuum.
 Use your vacuum cleaner with the upholstery attachment to clean a mattress.

 Take note that vacuuming does not deep clean the mattress.
-Deep cleaning will require washing the mattress with an upholstery cleaner, and using a stain remover to spot treat discoloration.
+Deep cleaning the mattress will require washing the mattress with an upholstery cleaner, and using a stain remover to spot treat discoloration.
 For deep cleaning, you can opt to clean a mattress once or twice a year to get deep-seated dirt out.

-Need a good, thorough cleaning of your home?
 Check out the services we offer by sending us a message!